Brewing with the Greek sun

-Together Towards ZERO
+Together Towards ZERO and Beyond (TTZAB)

-In line with Carlsberg Group’s ambitious sustainability program “Together Towards ZERO”, the initiative arises from the commitment of the Group in helping mitigate the effects of climate change through the incorporation of renewable energies in its production processes.
+In line with Carlsberg Group’s ambitious ESG programme, Together Towards ZERO and Beyond (TTZAB), the pilot arises from Carlsberg’s commitment to helping mitigate the effects of climate change through the incorporation of renewable energy in its production processes.

-Absolicon T160 Solar collector efficiently produces heat up to 160 °C and steam up to 8 bar for industrial processes, and solar heating can be implemented in multiple stages of the production chain.
+Absolicon T160 Solar collector efficiently produces heat up to 160 °C and steam up to 8 bars for industrial processes, and solar heating can be implemented in multiple stages of the production chain.
 Absolicon’s technology concentrates sunlight to provide heat and steam for industrial brewing processes such as washing, boiling, mashing, pasteurization, and CIP.

 Click the button and Download our Free Brochure about Solar heat integration points for Brewery Industries.